An Evaluation of the Work of Charles Surrett on the New King James Version

 6. “Effeminate” vs. “Homosexuals” (1 Corinthians 6:9)

-The sixth example of the NKJV’s superiority that Surrett attempts to adduce in his talk is actually a good example of a less-than-fully-literal translation in the KJV—something Surrett, in my judgment, doesn’t account for in his book or his talk.
+The sixth example of the NKJV’s superiority that Surrett attempts to adduce in his message is actually a good example of a less-than-fully-literal translation in the KJV—something Surrett, in my judgment, doesn’t account for in his book or his message.
 It’s 1 Corinthians 6:9.